Antarctic Aquatic Ecosystems: News

 First data from weather logging station at Cape Hallett

-As part of the preparation for Antarctica New Zealand's Latitudinal Gradient Programme (LGP) we have deployed a data-logging station at Cape Hallet, towards the northern end of the Ross Sea.
-This year we obtained the first data from the station; though a technical hitch meant that data retrieval was not complete.
-A team from NIWA will visit the site next season to attempt to finish the task.
+As part of the preparation for Antarctica New Zealand's Latitudinal Gradient Programme (LGP) we deployed a data-logging station at Cape Hallet, towards the northern end of the Ross Sea.
 Preliminary data show that, as we would expect, conditions at the northern end of the Ross Sea are different to those at the southern end.